b00rg/article-credibility/README.md

 * A credibility classifier built using a fine-tuned LLaMA model and Hugging Face Transformers, achieving 99% accuracy for labelling credible vs. non-credible articles.
 * Article Scores are accumulated for an overall publisher average credibility rating.

 > Created in collaboration with Quantexa as a foundation for an upcoming content credibility product.
+Please note that as the model weights were trained on Quantexa datasets, these are unavailable for display.
+Feel free to train your own model weights using the `finetuning` folder code.

-## Key Features
+## Model Optimization
-Model Optimization: LoRA (Low-Rank Adaptation) and Mixed Precision Training reduce training time by 70% without impacting accuracy.
+LoRA (Low-Rank Adaptation) and Mixed Precision Training reduce training time by 70% without impacting accuracy.

 ## Publisher Scoring System:
 * Designed a scoring mechanism to evaluate the overall credibility of news publishers based on historical content analysis in local storage.